larry-fuy/SimpleScheduler/design.md

 Build and run
 ===============
-1) make
+1.  make

-2) run simu
+2.  run simu

-3) results in util.dat and jobs.dat
+3.  results in util.dat and jobs.dat

 Results
 ===============

-1) util.dat includes average utilization of
+1.  util.dat includes average utilization of
 each node

-2) jobs.dat include average latency
+2.  jobs.dat include average latency

-3) There are many metrics to compare scheduling algorithm.
+3. There are many metrics to compare scheduling algorithm.
 For example, in real-time systems which is my major research topic, it uses missratio, how many jobs missed their deadlines.
 In this case, I choose two common metrics to represent performance of the scheduler: utilzation of the cluster and latency of the jobs.

-a) Utlization means how much resources are consumed by the workload.
+* Utlization means how much resources are consumed by the workload.
 In this case, I choos a coarse granuality index to show it.
 Given a node with 4 CPUs, if 3 of them are used, the utilization is 3 / 4 = 75%.
 Since this is a coarse granuality, it may not be a good index for the true utilization.
 In real-world systems or simulator, the counter of CPU usage is often used for this purpose.

-b) Latency means the time between tasks starting and finishing.
+* Latency means the time between tasks starting and finishing.
 This is a important index from the perspective of the client.
 In batch systems, this index reflects the system throughtput.  c) There are many other metrics to show how good a scheduling algorithm is, for